ruped24/tor_ip_switcher/README.md

 * Edit: Replace the old `HashedControlPassword 16:01234556789ABCDEF`

 * With the newly generated hash, replace the old hash in `/etc/tor/torrc` with <Your_new_password> hash.

+* Sent tor's daemon process SIGHUP to reload the configuraton.
 ```bash
 sudo kill -HUP $(pidof tor)
 ```